stanchev89/Food-Delivery/README.md

 # The app is deployed at https://food-delivery-stanchev.herokuapp.com

- If app doesn't work correctly : There is problem with some browser and mobile phones with cookies.
+ If app doesn't work correctly : There is problem with some browsers and mobile phones with cookies.
 I'll try to fix this issue.
  Works correctly with desktop Chrome browser.

 # Food delivery is online shopping platform suitable for restaurants, fast-food, or even all type of shops.